November 13, 2023

 Case Studies – What can be achieved

-Often more can be achieved then you think but it needs careful planning and sometimes more than one application to get the permissions you need.
+Often more can be achieved than you think but it needs careful planning and sometimes more than one application to get the permissions you need.
 It is possible to obtain multiple extensions on a Listed building if approval is executed in the right way.

 It is a common misconception that alternations and extensions must ‘match’ the existing buildings style.
 Often the opposite is true and the planning authority may prefer to see the difference between old and new, so that the changes don’t compete with the Listed status of the buildings character.